RevoluPowered/FBX-Document-Notes/index.md

-# Open Source FBX Specification for the Importer
+# Godot FBX Importer notes

 The goal of this document is to make everything in FBX clearly stated, any errors will be corrected over time this is a first draft.